georgelevine/marcopolo/README.md

 Revised by George Levine on January 2, 2019

- * Development Stage: Beta
- * Script Name and Description: app.js is our implementation of a proximity-based feedback mechanism.
+ * Source Script Info: app.js is our implementation of a proximity-based feedback mechanism.
  * Developed for PHY.4000-Electronics Prototyping at Manhattanville College

  * Developers:  Brandon Neff, Zach Rowell, Alegria Haro, George Levine